cbkinase/Data-Structures/README.md

 |       put(item)      |        O(k)        |                               |

-### UniqueList
+## UniqueList

-#### May also be thought of as an `OrderedSet`.
+<b> May also be thought of as an `OrderedSet`.
 Essentially has the interface of a list that does not allow duplicate entries.
-Only hashable (immutable) types may be added to `UniqueList` -- otherwise it becomes impossible to guarantee uniqueness.
+Only hashable (immutable) types may be added to `UniqueList` -- otherwise it becomes impossible to guarantee uniqueness. </b>

 Let n be the number of elements in the `UniqueList`\
 Let i be the index we are operating on